yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/colepropertypage-class.md

 ### <a name="parameters"></a>Parametry

 *lpszHelpDir*<br/>
-Katalog zawierający plik pomocy na stronie właściwości.
+Katalog zawierający plik pomocy strony właściwości.

 ### <a name="return-value"></a>Wartość zwracana